yauhen-vavilkin/mod-pubsub/README.md

 #### Permissions
 ##### "mod-pubsub" permissions workflow:
-At first "mod-pubsub" checks whether "pub-sub" user exists in the system.
+At first "mod-pubsub" checks whether the system user (default username is "pub-sub", see **System user credentials** for more details) user exists in the system.
 If user exists, then:
-- adds permissions from the file "pubsub-user-permissions.csv" for the "pub-sub" user.
+- adds permissions from the file "pubsub-user-permissions.csv" to the system user.

  ##### Otherwise:
  If user does not exist in the system, then:
- - "pub-sub" user is created;
+ - system user is created;
- - "pub-sub" user credentials are created;
+ - system user credentials are created;
- - permissions are assigned for "pub-sub" user (new record added with "pub-sub" user and specific permissions for it to the "user_permissions" table).
+ - permissions are assigned to the system user (new record with specific permissions added to the "user_permissions" table).

-##### After the "pub-sub" user is logged in, it`s token is used for delivering events to subscriber module.
+##### When system user is logged in, its token is used for delivering events to subscriber module.

 - In "mod-pubsub" user permissions are declared in "mod-pubsub-server/src/main/resources/permissions/pubsub-user-permissions.csv"